TheDigitalCatOnline/blog_source/pelican/content/oop-concepts-in-python-2-dot-x-part-2.markdown

 ## The Metaclasses Take Python

 You are now familiar with Python classes.
-You know that a class is used to create an instance, and that the structure of this latter is ruled by the source class and all its parent classes (until you reach `object`).
+You know that a class is used to create an instance, and that the structure of the latter is ruled by the source class and all its parent classes (until you reach `object`).

 Since classes are objects too, you know that a class itself is an instance of a (super)class, and this class is `type`.
 That is, as already stated, `type` is the class that is used to build classes.